Jonathan Allen (artist)

 Jonathan Allen (born 1966) is a visual artist, writer, and magician based in London.
 His performance persona "Tommy Angel", is a fictitious evangelist and magician satirising the genre of Gospel Magic, who Allen portrays in a variety of media including performance, photography, video, and writing.

 Life and work

 Allen was born in 1966 in the United Kingdom.
 He received a Fine Art MA from Chelsea College of Art in 1989 and was a Henry Moore Fellow at Sheffield Hallam University from 1991 to 1993.
-From 2007–8 he was the Arts Council England Helen Chadwick Fellow at the University of Oxford and the British School at Rome.
+From 2007 to 2008 he was the Arts Council England Helen Chadwick Fellow at the University of Oxford and the British School at Rome.